 Find out more about autism profiles, diagnostic criteria, tools, and manuals.

-Some professionals offer a follow-up service.
-What this includes varies.
+An autism diagnosis can be difficult to come to terms with.
+You may be coping with a condition you know very little about, and trying to find new ways for everyone to live together and feel supported.
+Some professionals offer a follow-up service, but what this includes varies.
 It can mean regular visits to monitor your child’s progress or telephone advice.

-Find out more about support you can get after your child’s diagnosis.
+Find out more about support you can get after your child’s diagnosis, and guidance on telling your child about their diagnosis.

 If you don’t agree with the diagnosis